 Read Next: 8 Best Hardside Luggage Sets Compared

-Hooking several pieces of luggage together is really easy.
-You can do that with a rope or a leather belt, however, the best option usually is to use regular luggage straps.
-If you don’t use luggage straps already, we recommend you get two or four spare ones and keep them around the house.
-They’re cheap and are not only great from hooking the suitcases together, but they can also be used for securing checked luggage.
-If the zippers accidentally break while your luggage is checked in, the luggage straps will keep your suitcase from busting open and all of your stuff falling out.
+Hooking several pieces of luggage together is easy.
+You can do that with a rope or a leather belt.
+However, the best option usually is to use regular luggage straps.
+If you don’t use Luggage Straps, we recommend getting two or four spare ones and keep them around the house.
+They’re cheap and are not only great for hooking the suitcases together but can also be used for securing checked luggage.
+If the zippers accidentally break after your luggage has been checked in at the airport, the luggage straps will keep your suitcase from busting open and all of your stuff falling out.